thinknxg/project-plus/README.md

-## ProjectIT :
+## Project Plus :

-ProjectIT is an Open Source PWA mobile app to track the Employees out in the field.
+ProjectPlus is an Open Source PWA mobile app to track the Employees out in the field.
 This mobile app is developed on Frappe Framework and it is integrated with the Project functionalities of ERPNext and integrated tightly with Frappe HR.

-### Features of the ProjectIT Mobile app
+### Features of the ProjectPlus

 * Easy Check In & Check out of Jobs (Projects) with Photo
 * Detailed GPS Tracking - Check In and Check Out